-- Hand planing with a Kanna
+- Hand planing with a Kanna (Japanese hand plane)

 - Sharpening and using Japanese tools

-- The different application of various joints
+- The different applications of various joints

-- Accurate Joint layout
+- Accurate Joint layout using centerlines

-- Wood compression for a very tight fit.
+- Wood compression for a very tight fit

-Diamond plate for flattening the stone.
+- Diamond plate for flattening stones (School has these)

 Other tools which are good to have:

-Other chisel sizes.
+- Other chisel sizes

-A paring chisel.
+- A paring chisel

 Suggested Tool Resources: